dell/csi-powerscale/helm/README.md

-# Dell EMC Isilon Helm Chart for Kubernetes
+# Dell EMC PowerScale Helm Chart for Kubernetes

 For detailed installation instructions, look in the doc directory please.